MapsPeople/docs/collections/_ios/v3/live-data/index.md

 permalink: /ios/v3/live-data/
 ---

 This guide gives an overview of how to work with live data in the MapsIndoors iOS SDK.
-As opposed to static data that does not change unless data is synchronized, Live Data can change in real time and can be instantly reflected on the map and in searches.
+As opposed to static data that does not change unless data is synchronized, Live Data can change in real time and these changes can be instantly reflected on the map and in searches.

 Common use-cases are:
 * Changing the appearance of meeting rooms or workspace desks on a map or in a list, based on occupancy information.
 * Changing the position of a POI representing a vehicle.

 Support for live data requires that server-side integrations are in place.
-For example, visualizing occupancy requires that a calendar or booking system integration is in place.
-An integration like that is setup in [collaboration with MapsPeople](https://www.mapspeople.com/mapsindoors-integrations/).
+For example, visualizing live occupancy data requires that a calendar or booking system integration is in place.
+An integration like that is set up in [collaboration with MapsPeople](https://www.mapspeople.com/mapsindoors-integrations/).

 ## Live Topics
 All live data is ordered in so called _topics_.
 A MapsIndoors topic is hierarchical in the way it is defined, and its relation to MapsIndoors data is derivable by its 7 components: